 Yara maintains regular contact with many different suppliers, ranging from local service providers to global producers of raw materials, logistical services and technology.
-Yara's suppliers are a key part of our group of recognized Business Partners, and it is in our interests to do the best we can to foster these relationships.
+Yara's suppliers are among our recognized Business Partners, and it is in our best interest to foster these relationships.

-We want to ally ourselves with Business Partners that share our high focus on ethical values.
+We want to ally with Business Partners that share our high focus on ethical values.

 Yara works according to internationally recognized and endorsed standards in key areas such as international human rights, business ethics and labor conditions.
 This is emphasized further in the company’s Code of Conduct.
 We expect our Business Partners to do the same and are committed to working only with partners that fulfill this requirement.
 Yara is prepared to sever business relationships with partners who fail to observe our Code of Conduct.

 To comply with the UK Bribery Act of 2010, which applies to both companies and individuals, we have developed the Yara Integrity Due Diligence (IDD) framework, which is implemented in all Yara companies.
 By reviewing potential and existing suppliers, and working with our suppliers to explain our standards, we can ascertain that they progress and abide by them.